-Wall-sized Priority Visuals or digital images drawn live promote participant engagement and make your meeting or event exciting and memorable.
+Wall-sized Priority Visuals or digital images drawn live promote participant engagement and make your meeting or event exciting, productive and memorable.
 With graphic recording, people can see relationships between ideas, retain more of the important points and enhance their thinking.
 The graphic recording images reinforce key takeaways long after the gathering.
 In non-confidential settings, participants can share them to create buzz on social media and communicate post-event with those not in attendance.

 Priority Visuals can also be part of interactive experiences.
 Graphic facilitation activities include templates that your participants complete as part of providing input, brainstorming or evaluating alternatives.
 These visual thinking tools support better ideas, solutions and decisions.
 PVG has special expertise in strategic planning, marketing (both business and nonprofit), research and outcomes measurement.